 Help is on the way

 As smart and capable as they are, IT staff simply cannot manage the volume of data being generated by today’s networks.
 With a shortage of IT talent and a growing mass of data, organizations are unlikely to survive without significant change.
 One of those changes is the adoption of self-healing IT.
 Like self-driving cars, self-healing IT is here and is going to stay whether you like it or not.
 Whether you want to be an early adopter and be in the driving seat or wait till all your neighbors (and competitors) have it – is a call that every organization will have to take for itself.

-If you have any questions, opinions, or learnings related to IT self-healing to share, please let me know in the comments section below.
+If you have any questions, opinions, or learnings related to self-healing IT to share, please let me know in the comments section below.

 Abhishek Bhattacharya heads strategy and operations for Digitate, a software venture of Tata Consultancy Services.
 He is responsible for strategic planning and forecasting, business operations, enterprise risk management, and select key program initiatives.
 He has been part of Digitate since inception and has played various customer-facing roles before assuming his current responsibilities.
 Before Digitate, Abhishek worked in the system integration business playing various, different roles across geographies.
 Abhishek has a master’s of business administration from IE Business School in Spain and loves to travel in his spare time.